open-rsx/rsb-manual/examples-basic.rst

    .. container:: rpc-client-cl

-      A :term:`remote server` can be created and managed with the ``rsb.patterns:with-remote-server`` macro.
+      A :term:`remote server` can be created and managed with the :cl:symbol:`rsb.patterns:with-remote-server` macro.
 The
-      ``rsb.patterns:call`` method can be used on the :term:`remote server` object to call remote methods.
+      :cl:symbol:`rsb.patterns:call` method can be used on the :term:`remote server` object to call remote methods.
 The method name and the argument of the call have to be passed as the second and third argument respectively.

       .. literalinclude:: /../rsb-cl/examples/client.lisp
          :language:    cl